VegOut

 The threshold moment usually isn't dramatic.
 It's not a blow-up or a breakdown.
 It's quieter than that.

-It's the morning you wake up and realize you can't do it anymore.
+It's the morning someone wakes up and realizes they can't do it anymore.
 Not "won't."
 Can't.
 The resource tank is empty and the body knows it before the mind catches up.

 And what comes after — the boundary setting, the no's, the sudden unwillingness to perform — isn't a personality change.
 It's the natural behavioral response to complete resource depletion.
-You stop spending because there's nothing left to spend.
+A person stops spending because there's nothing left to spend.

 The people who never stop